angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 As the state in NgRx is basically kept as one big structured object, every modification in reducers potentially triggers an update.
 That's why memoization is used to prevent pushing an update onto the Observable streams, when effectively nothing has changed.
 Keeping data in selectors properly memoized is the bread and butter of optimization.
-Any selector firing unnecessarily, initiates a needless and expensive view update.
+Any selector firing unnecessarily initiates a needless and expensive view update.

-The ideas of the implementation are quite simple.
+The ideas of the implementation are rather simple:
-Every selector keeps track of its in- and outputs and decides when the current state is good enough to prevent firing.
+Every selector keeps track of its inputs and outputs and decides when the current state is "good enough" to prevent firing.
 It can however memoize only exactly one data stream.
 So if you potentially use a selector like `getSelectedBook` on a detail page of your application, the memoization will track changes and only trigger view updates if the data of the current book changes.
 Keep in mind that parameterized selectors, which we are currently promoting, also can only keep track of one value stream (one set of parameters) at a time.
-If you are displaying many books on the current page in a listing, you mustn't reuse the same instance of that selector all over again.
+If you are displaying many books on the current page in a listing, you must not reuse the same instance of that selector all over again.
 This will nullify the effects of memoization.

 Digging into this, let's have a look in the [official sources](https://github.com/ngrx/platform/blob/master/modules/store/src/selector.ts) of NgRx to find out how memoization works in the `createSelector()` function.